TheAlgorithms/C-Plus-Plus/CONTRIBUTING.md

 #### Building Locally
 Before submitting a pull request, build the code locally or using the convenient [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/TheAlgorithms/C-Plus-Plus) service.
-That may save you time waiting for the CI (continuous intgration) to run.
 ```
 cmake -B build -S .
 ```